stackblitz/webcontainer-docs/docs/tutorial/5-editing-a-file-updating-the-iframe.md

 ## Next steps

-Our application is now entirely up and running.
-However, because we have built an application to write a simple Express.js application, it would be nice if we could see the output of all our commands inside our application instead of inside the DevTools console.
+Your application is now entirely up and running.
+However, it would be nice if you could see the output of all the commands inside your application instead of inside the DevTools console.
 [In the next step](./6-connect-a-terminal.md), you'll attach a terminal to the WebContainer processes to show the output.